fahdi/pf-php/docs/files/api.php.txt

 	}

+	/*
+	* based on the idea that the starting location is never set as arrival location
+	 * returns the first departure location, which also is the starting location *
+	 * @return string $departureLocation which contains the starting location for the whole trip */

 	private function getStartingLocation()
 	{

 		for ($counter = 0; $counter < count($this->boardingPasses); $counter++) {

+			/*
-// A shortcut, I am not proud of it
+			 *  A shortcut, I am not proud of it
+			 */
 			$departureLocation = boardingPass::getDepartureLocation($this->boardingPasses[$counter]);

+			/*
-// The starting location is a place we depart from but never arrived at, sweet!
+			 * The starting location is a place we depart from but never arrived at, sweet!
+			 */

 			if (!array_key_exists($departureLocation, $this->arrivalIndex)) {
 				//echo  "Starting Location:". $departureLocation;
 				return $departureLocation;
 			}
 		}
+		return null; // Just in case one needs to implement cross checking for broken legs in the Trip }
 }
-}

 /**
  * A trip "class" can keep a collection of all the boarding passes
  * associated with a particular trip.
+ *
  */
 class Trip
 {

 	/**
 	 * Constructor
+	 *
+	 * @param stdClass $boardingPasses an array of objects each of different type of Boarding passes.
+	 *
 	 */
 	public function __construct($boardingPasses)
 	{